-The list of FSA UK registered and regulated brokers:
+The list of FCA UK (former FSA UK) registered and regulated brokers:

 FSA UK registry contains Authorised and EEA Authorised brokers.

 As FCA UK takes over, it will now be maintaining the registry, however at this time it simply redirects to FSA UK website: http://www.fsa.gov.uk/register/home.do